protogia/protogia.github.io/content/projects/beautyboot.md

 ## Create custom themes

-Because none of the preeinstalled themes realy catched me, I decided to create a custom theme and moreover I decided to start a theme-creator that should be able to create animations from given media-files and video-urls.
-Thats how I started [beautyboot](https://github.com/protogia/beautyboot).
+Because none of the preeinstalled themes really catched me, I decided to create a custom theme and moreover I decided to start a theme-creator that should be able to create animations from given media-files and video-urls.
+Thats how I started this prohect.

+It offers the ability to create animations from local video- and imagefiles and also from provided youtube-URLs within a given timerange.

+To get in touch with it check out the documentation: [beautyboot](https://github.com/protogia/beautyboot)